Updated 22 December 2025

 This report defines frequent traders as the owners of individual allocation accounts that have, during a water year, completed more than 20 allocation trades which are:

 This report lists the names of individuals and organisations that meet the above criteria.
+Additionally:

 The names of Frequent Traders in this report are grouped by the source water system of their allocation bank account (ABA).

-This report is based on data as of 30 June 2025.
+This report is based on data from 1 July 2025 to 30 September 2025.

-We acknowledge that in some cases trusts and intermediaries may hold and trade allocation water in their accounts on behalf of other parties.
+We acknowledge that in some cases, trusts and intermediaries may hold and trade allocation water in their accounts on behalf of other parties.
 An updated Water Market Trends report, planned for publication later in 2025, will include additional deidentified summary information about the volume of water traded by frequent traders historically.

 Parties that meet the criteria of a frequent trader are listed in table 1.

-Table 1: Frequent Traders in 2024–25 as at 30 June 2025.
+Table 1: Frequent Traders in 2025-26 as at 30 September 2025.